shamy14/Flappy-Cube-v2.8/README.md

-# Flappy-Cube-v2.8
+# Flappy_Cube_v2.8
 ## How to test Flappy Cube v2.8
-1. Download the folder "The game"
+1. Download the folder "Game"
 2. Open the folder and run the .exe file named "Flappy Cube v2.8"
 3. The game need minimal system requirements

 ## How to see the project of Flappy Cube v2.8
-1. Download the folder "The project"
+1. Download the folder "Project"
 2. You need Unity3D version 4.5
-3. File -> Open Project -> Choose the folder "FlappyCube", inside the folder "The project"
+3. File -> Open Project -> Choose the folder "FlappyCube", inside the folder "Project"

 ## To create my first unity3D project I use only C# scripts and free assets from Unity3D.
 ## The Sound is with Free Copyright.